ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Once started, the translation client makes a web socket connection to the translation server, reads text from the input file, splits it into a number of translation job requests (which are sent to the translation server) and waits for the reply.
 Each translation job sent to the server consists of a number of sentences called translation tasks.
 The maximum and minimum number of translation tasks per a translation job is configurable via additional client parameters.
 For more info run: `bpbd-client --help`.

 Once the translations are performed, and the translation job responses are received, the resulting text is written to the output file.
 Each translated sentence is put on a separate line in the same order it was seen in the input file.
 Each output line/sentence also gets prefixed with a translation status having a form: `<status>`.
-If a translation task was cancelled, or an error has occurred then it is indicated by the status and the information about that is also placed in the output file on the corresponding sentence line.
+If a translation task was canceled, or an error has occurred then it is indicated by the status and the information about that is also placed in the output file on the corresponding sentence line.

 Remember that, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
 It is also important to note that, the source-language text in the input file is must be provided in the **UTF8** encoding.